PromptQuorumPromptQuorum

 How Do You Enable GPU in Ollama?

-• NVIDIA on Linux: install NVIDIA driver 525+ and CUDA toolkit 11.3+.
-Ollama detects CUDA automatically on restart.
+• NVIDIA on Linux: Install NVIDIA driver 525+ and CUDA Toolkit 11.3+.
+Ollama auto-detects CUDA on restart.

-• NVIDIA on Windows: ensure driver version 452.39 or higher.
-Ollama installs CUDA support automatically via the Windows installer.
+• NVIDIA on Windows: Ensure driver version is 452.39 or higher.
+Ollama automatically installs CUDA support via the Windows installer.

-Error 3: Inference Is Very Slow (Under 5 Tokens/sec)
+Error 3: Inference Is Extremely Slow (Under 5 Tokens/Second)

-• Reduce model size: a 13B model on CPU generates 3–6 tok/sec.
-Switching to 7B doubles speed; switching to 3B quadruples it.
+• Reduce model size: a 13B model on CPU generates 3–6 tok/s.
+Switching to 7B doubles the speed; switching to 3B quadruples it.

-• Increase GPU layers in Ollama: set `OLLAMA_GPU_LAYERS=999` to push all layers to GPU (Ollama will cap at what fits in VRAM).
+• Increase GPU layers in Ollama: Set `OLLAMA_GPU_LAYERS=999` to push all layers to GPU (Ollama will cap to what fits in VRAM).

 bash